 Another client is a former coal miner who wanted to start an internet business and get out of mining, but he didn’t know what to sell.
 One day he was shopping at a Macy’s department store and passed an eye-catching display of crystal figurines.
 For some reason, the picture of those crystal pieces stayed in his mind.

 In the ensuing weeks he began researching crystal figurines and jewelry and soon found several high-quality crystal manufacturers, one of which was right in his own state of Pennsylvania.
 Within weeks he had launched his internet crystal business, now several years old and extremely successful.
 He no longer mines coal and his About Us page tells his story, starting with the day he saw that beautiful Macy’s crystal display.
+Inspiring, isn’t it?

 Yet another client had a good friend who had just been diagnosed with diabetes.
 The friend complained that he couldn’t find any frozen meals that fit his diet.
 He had to make everything from scratch, which was difficult and time consuming.

 My client, who had experience in the food industry, connected with a group of dietitians and started a line of healthy, frozen meals that were suitable for people with diabetes like his good friend.
 As with the other examples, the story is told on the About Us page and includes a photo of the founder and his good friend.
 And it makes for compelling reading!